AgaToma/lighthouse-bnb/README.md

 - Guest registration - As a Guest, I can register only with my email and password, so that I can make a booking
 - Registered guests are able to login and logout - As a User, I can login and logout, so that I can see my booking
 - Consistency of account pages with website design - As a User, I can experience visual consistency across the website, so that there's no confusion
-- Admin user - As a staff user, I can access the admin functionalities of the system, so that I can assist guests
+- Staff user - As a staff superuser, I can access the admin functionalities of the system, so that I can assist guests

 **Epic 3 - Rooms app** <br>